|Overview | Limitations | Destination selection | Trajectory solver | References|

 To determine which combinations of launch date and transit time yield low ΔV, the two-dimensional time space is first discretized into all combinations of (tlaunch, tarrival) pairs for a given time step.
 For every pair, Lambert's problem is then solved to compute a transfer trajectory launching from Earth and arriving at the small-body at the given dates.
 The changes in velocity (ΔV) required to leave Earth and arrive at the small-body can then be calculated.

 If a (tlaunch, tarrival) couple requires a ΔV below a user-defined threshold, it is added to a list of acceptable trajectory solutions from Earth to that small-body.
 These solutions can be visualized on a plot of launch date vs. duration color-coded by ΔV, in what are colloquially known as 'porkchop plots' (Figure 2).
-The time step used to discretize the time domain is usually picked to be small enough to capture a trajectory sufficiently close to the local minimum of each porkchop given the Lambert solver's limitations.
+The time step used for the discretization of the time domain is usually picked to be small enough to capture a trajectory sufficiently close to the local minimum of each porkchop given the Lambert solver's limitations.
 Further optimization of the local minimum is possible using various numerical techniques.

 This process for finding low-ΔV opportunities from Earth to a given small-body is then repeated for all candidate bodies.